trubrics/trubrics-sdk/docs/validator_object.md

 The trubrics library comes with ready-to-use validations that you can test against your models in a couple of lines of code.
-These validations are held in the `ModelValidator` object, that can be instantiated with your DataContext, a model and a metric:
+These validations are held in the `ModelValidator` object, that can be instantiated with your DataContext and a model:

 --8<-- "docs/snippets/create_validations.md"